 Stan & Ollie and the Irish

 Stan & Ollie finds the legendary comedy duo at a low point in their professional lives.
-No longer the box-office success they once were, they attempt to reignite their careers by embarking on a extensive tour of Britain and Ireland.
-Directed by Jon S. Baird from a screenplay by Jeff Pope, with brilliant performances by Steve Coogan as Stan Laurel, and John C. Reilly as Oliver Hardy, the movie opens when the duo are at their peak in 1937, as they make their way onto the set at Hal Roach Studios.
+No longer the box-office success they once were, they attempt to reignite their careers by embarking on an extensive tour of Britain and Ireland.
+Directed by Jon S. Baird from a screenplay by Jeff Pope, with brilliant performances by Steve Coogan as Stan Laurel and John C. Reilly as Oliver Hardy, the movie opens when the duo are at their peak in 1937, as they make their way onto the set at Hal Roach Studios.

 Here’s where it all began for the duo.
 The Roach lot, called “The Lot of Fun” due to the hilarity being filmed, was the creation of Hal Roach, born in Elmira, New York.
 Roach was the grandson of Irish immigrants, who – prior to finding his way in Hollywood, where he started off in bit parts in silent films – had worked as a mule skinner and gold prospector, before buying a lot in Culver City and producing his own films.